galinhaman/Hydra-Guide/docs/en/download-sources.md

 ## Available languages

-In considerably light games, all sources will support all languages.
+Sizewise, for considerably small games, all sources will support all languages.

-For larger games with multiple voiceovers, the sources may or may not support all languages:
+For bigger games, with multiple voiceovers, the sources may or may not support all languages:

 - Games from `ByXatab` in its `portable`, `DODI`, `FitGirl`, `GOG` and `Online-Fix` options, for the most part, support **all official languages** of the game.